Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-1/_posts/2017-01-01-welcome-to-mart120.md

 ## What to Expect

-This course will force you to learn and adapt to new technologies, while also thinking about design, and content creation.
+This course will expose you to new technologies, while also thinking about design, and content creation.
 Some weeks will lean more technical in nature, while others will lean more creative-based.

 Just as the content focus will shift, so to will the work amount.
 Some weeks, especially those when new topics are being introduced, have a heavier workload.
 The goal of this is to make you practice with these new technologies and techniques.
 Other weeks will slow down and allow you to practice at a more exploratory pace.